10 Things You Can´t Miss at the Tower of London

 The name already gives you a clue that this was one of the least recommended places to be in the Tower of London.

-It is called the Bloody Tower because it is associated with the disappearance and presumed death of the infant King Edward V and his younger brother Richard in 1483.
+It is called the Bloody Tower because it is associated with the disappearance and presumed death of the child king Edward V and his younger brother Richard in 1483.
 Both were confined in this place by order of their uncle the future King Richard III and some time later mysteriously disappeared leaving the way free to the throne.

 Another of the most famous prisoners locked up in the Bloody Tower was Sir Walter Raleigh, the favorite privateer of Queen Elizabeth I of England to attack the Spanish Empire before her fall from grace.
-You can see his cell as it was during his multiple imprisonments here before his execution for treason.
+You will be able to see his cell as it was during his multiple imprisonments here before his execution for treason.

 8. Tower of London Torture Exhibition

-Another of the most sinister parts of the visit to the Tower of London along with the Bloody Tower or the Green Tower is the exhibition on torture in Lower Wakefield Tower.
+Another of the most sinister parts of a visit to the Tower of London, along with the Bloody Tower or the Green Tower, is the exhibition on torture in Lower Wakefield Tower.

 The period between the 16th and 17th century was a time of extreme religious and political turmoil in England, which resulted in a multitude of executions and torture for its inhabitants.